 The Company has not extended any amounts to the members of the board of directors of the Parent in respect of guarantees, advances, loans or any pension-related rights.
-Total remuneration accrued by the board during the year, including salaries, allowances and other items, amounted to Euros 1,313 thousand (Euros 1,451 thousand in 2017).
+Total remuneration accrued by the board during the year, including salaries, allowances and other items, amounted to Euros 1,387 thousand (Euros 1,313 thousand in 2018).

-Likewise, during 2018, incentive payments were made for an amount of Euros 348 thousand.
+Likewise, during 2019 no incentive payments have been made (Euros 348 thousand in 2018).